dragomano/Simple-Mod-Maker/README.md

 ## What's under the hood?
 * [Nette PHP Generator](https://github.com/nette/php-generator), for generating the working class of modifications.
 * [Alpine.js](https://github.com/alpinejs/alpine), for the wizards in the frontend.
-* [PhpZip](https://github.com/Ne-Lexa/php-zip), for packaging received files into a zip archive.
 * [TomSelect](https://github.com/orchidjs/tom-select), for the hook list search field.

 If you liked this mod, then give a star ⭐️ to this project.